davidgasquez/handbook/content/random.md

 - Donating to birth control projects.
 - Eating local to reduce costs of transportation.
 - Investing in new tech.
 Tech will be able to create new solutions (and new problems too).
-- Insulate your house.
-- Donate to renewable energies projects.
+- Donating to renewable energies projects.
+- Insulating your house.
-- Use GMOs.
+- Using GMOs.
-- Vote with your wallet by buying environmentally conscious things from environmentally conscious and if possible, local companies.
+- Voting with your wallet by buying environmentally conscious things from environmentally conscious and if possible, local companies.
-- Opt for long lasting products over ones you will have to replace quickly.
+- Opting for long lasting products over ones you will have to replace quickly.
-- Avoid plastic products.
+- Avoiding plastic products.
-- Plant plants and create gardens!
+- Planting plants and creating gardens!
 Donate to organizations that plant trees.
+- Reducing meat consumption.

 ## Annual Review List